-G ENERAL aviation (GA) constitutes a considerable part of today's saturated air traffic.
-In most instances, a GA aircraft is flown by a single pilot, who might find himself under adverse weather conditions, operating in single-pilot-instrument-flight-rule (SPIFR) mode; a faulty link to air traffic control (ATC) can complicate matters even more.
+General Aviation (GA) constitutes a considerable part of today's saturated air traffic.
+In most instances, a GA aircraft is flown by a single pilot, who may find himself under adverse weather conditions, operating in Single Pilot Instrument Flight Rule (SPIFR) mode; a faulty link to Air Traffic Control (ATC) may complicate matters even more.
 The additional stress and workload cause many unfortunate accidents.
 Technological advancements, combined with increased affordability, open new venues for tackling this SPIFR safety problem.
-These include, for example, ground collision avoidance systems^{1,2} that employ geographic-information-system databases.^{3,4}
+These include, for example, Ground Collision Avoidance Systems (GCAS) [1, 2] that employ Geographic Information System (GIS) databases [3, 4].

-Three-dimensional flight trajectory generation is a complex task, volving various criteria that affect the resulting path.
-These inlude, among others, the flight duration, the degree to which differnt terrain features are utilized, the workload imposed on the pilot in rder to follow the prescribed trajectory, and riding qualities (or pasenger comfort), which are affected by the accelerations involved. very generated trajectory has to accommodate for these often conflicting objectives.
+Three-dimensional (3D) flight trajectory generation is a complex task, involving various criteria that affect the resulting path.
+These include, among others, the flight duration, the degree to which different terrain features are utilized, the workload imposed on the pilot in order to follow the prescribed trajectory, and riding qualities (or passenger comfort) which are affected by the accelerations involved.
+Every generated trajectory has to accommodate for these often conflicting objectives.
 Evidently, the specified cost components and the tradeoff between them should reflect the specific requirements of the flight mission.
-For example, low altitude might be required to avoid flying within a cloud layer, which can add to pilot stress.
-"Sunday pilots," in particular, would prefer maximum dwell time below cloud ceiling, that is, flying as low as possible, subject-of course-to safety constraints.
+For example, low altitude may be required to avoid flying within a cloud layer, which may add to pilot stress.
+'Sunday pilots', in particular, would prefer maximum dwell time below cloud ceiling, i.e., flying as low as possible, subject - of course - to safety constraints.
 The weight given to the pilot workload (pumping the stick and the pedals) should depend on the pilot's preferences.
-And minimal exposure to high g levels can be critical if an injured passenger is carried onboard.
-All of these considerations bring out the need for a flexible flight-trajectory-generation capability.
+And minimal exposure to high g-levels may be critical if an injured passenger is carried onboard.
+All these considerations bring out the need for a flexible flight trajectory generation capability.

-In this paper we address the problem of onboard generation and optimization of three-dimensional trajectories.
+In this paper we address the problem of on-board generation and optimization of 3D trajectories.
 GA applications call for a low-cost solution to this problem that would trace a flight path for rescuing a person, for example, seconds after destination has been decided on (hospital most suitable to treat the particular injury).
-Thus, by onboard algorithms we refer here to algorithms that can compute optimal flight paths within a few tens of seconds.
-Modern technology should allow for such a solution, in particular, under circumstances where communication with ATC fails and routine visual/instrumental flight rules cannot be maintained.
+Thus, by on-board algorithms we refer here to algorithms that can compute optimal flight paths within few tens of seconds.
+Modern technology should allow for such a solution, in particular under circumstances where communication with ATC fails and routine VFR/IFR (Visual/Instrumental Flight Rules) cannot be maintained.

-An implementation of such a trajectory generator includes an onboard computer, in which the digital terrain map (DTM) resides and an altimeter [e.g., a global positioning system receiver], on top of the standard navigational instrumentation normally available in GA airplanes.
+An implementation of such a trajectory generator includes an onboard computer, in which the Digital Terrain Map (DTM) resides, and an altimeter (e.g., a GPS receiver), on top of the standard navigational instrumentation normally available in GA airplanes.
 Laptop computers with DTMs are indeed increasingly being used by light aircraft and helicopters who fly rescue and other emergency missions without adhering to prescribed routes.
 Also, the provisioning of cues that enable the pilot to comfortably follow the planned trajectory is readily implementable even in today's low-cost aircraft.
 As stated, in the sequel we focus on the trajectory generation task.